Did you know that English conversation can take you on a fun adventure?

 Conversing (talking) with others in English opens up a whole new world of opportunities.

-Thanks to English, you will be able to talk with people who don’t speak your native language.
+Thanks to English, you’ll be able to talk with people who don’t speak your native language.

 This lets you hear ideas and opinions from people who grew up in different cultures.

-Talking in English will also be adventurous because you will probably feel a little nervous and excited.
+Talking in English will also be adventurous because you’ll probably feel a little nervous and excited.

-But if you push your English speaking “comfort zone” and just open your mouth, you will feel so accomplished (proud) and motivated to keep learning!
+But if you push your English-speaking “comfort zone” and just open your mouth, you’ll feel very accomplished (proud) and motivated to keep learning!

 Plus, your English will improve a lot if you have more conversations.

-So let’s get started!
-To help you on this trip, we’ve put together a friendly guide to English conversation for beginners, filled with useful, basic phrases—from greetings and small talk to saying goodbye—that will take you on your first conversation adventure.
+To help you on this trip, we’ve put together a friendly guide to English conversation for beginners filled with useful, basic phrases—from greetings and small talk to saying goodbye—that’ll take you on your first conversation adventure.

-English Conversation for Beginners: 45+ Phrases for the English Speaking Adventure of a Lifetime
+English Conversation for Beginners: 45+ Phrases and 10 Videos for Your English Speaking Adventure

 Starting an English Conversation